November 6, 2018 by

 - Check in with the senior routinely throughout the year.
 For families who live at a distance, it can be helpful to enlist the assistance of your loved one’s neighbors or close friends to visit with the senior regularly and to keep you updated with any changes they notice.

-At Home Independent Living, experts in senior independent living Syracuse and the surrounding areas trust, is the perfect year-round solution to ensure seniors remain healthy and well, and that any changes in condition are addressed immediately – ensuring the holiday season remains as festive and enjoyable as it should be.
+At Home Independent Living, experts in respite care in Syracuse, NY and the surrounding areas trust, is the perfect year-round solution to ensure seniors remain healthy and well, and that any changes in condition are addressed immediately – ensuring the holiday season remains as festive and enjoyable as it should be.
 Just a few of the many ways we can help include:

 - Planning and preparing healthy, delicious meals, in compliance with any dietary restrictions